Kiyoshika/inverse-exponential/README.md

 # fit to data
 invex.fit(data)

+# there is also a maxiter parameter if the optimizer fails to converge
+# for some reason, but usually there might be a more serious problem
+# if that's happening...
+invex.fit(data, maxiter=12345)

 # create theoretical distribution
 # NOTE: the 'a' (shape) parameter is usually very small, large numbers can cause overflows.
 # Larger values of 'a' will create sharper peaks.
 Smaller values will more smoothly